 Companies today aren’t in the business of selling solutions.
-They sell a level of service based on the results and outcomes they deliver and provide, and how intuitive their brand experience is.
+They sell a level of service based on the results and outcomes they provide and how intuitive their brand experience is.
 Understanding how all of these work in forging good and healthy relationships is critically important to meet and surpass customer’s needs.

-In this interview, Daniel Goldfeld, VP Customer Success at Perimeter 81 talks about why it is necessary to build proactive strategies that are measurable, well-understood and meaningfully aligned with customer’s goals.
+In this interview, Daniel Goldfeld, VP Customer Success at Perimeter 81, talks about why it is necessary to build proactive strategies that are measurable, well-understood, and meaningfully aligned with its goals.

 Background and Career

-Goldfeld has worked in various high tech companies for the last 10 years.
+Goldfeld has worked in various high tech companies for the last ten years.
 He worked in both enterprises and start-ups.
-Coming from a highly technical role focused on product design, Goldfeld says, “I strive to understand our customers’ hustle as this understanding allows us to find a fit and generate long-term value”.
+Coming from a highly technical role focused on product design, Goldfeld says, “I strive to understand our customers’ hustle as this understanding allows us to find a fit and generate long-term value.”

 He points out, “That’s the reason why I decided to move to a customer-facing role because I want to bridge the gap between the technical departments that think in a very ‘programming-oriented’ way and the not-always tech-savvy customers that are just interested in finding a company that understands their business pains and can tailor a solution.

-Remember, in today's business world where more and more companies migrating to SaaS solutions and getting into the Cloud "having innovative technology and great features is not enough".
+Remember, in today’s business world, where more and more companies migrate to SaaS solutions and get into the Cloud, “having innovative technology and great features is not enough.”

-As competition becomes tougher and more challenging, our competitive edge is becoming more and more focused on providing an exceptional overall customer experience rather than new shiny features.
-This requires being fully in sync with Sales, Product, R&D, Support, Customer Success and, of course, our customers, in order to provide multi-faceted ways to engage every customer and ensure that they feel that their pains, needs, and technical issues are not being overlooked or disregarded by the company.
+As competition becomes more rigid and more challenging, our competitive edge is becoming more focused on providing an exceptional overall customer experience rather than new shiny features.
+This requires being fully in sync with Sales, Product, R&D, Support, Customer Success and, of course, our customers, to provide multi-faceted ways to engage every customer and ensure that they feel that their pains, needs, and technical issues are not being overlooked or disregarded by the company.

 The role of CS